WPManageNinja/custom-tiktok-feed/readme.txt

 **SEO-Friendly:** We use shortcodes and ALT tags (sourced from TikTok post captions) for SEO-friendly widgets, employ caching for top-notch performance.
 Boost performance with caching, and we ensure optimal integration with maintained nofollow and dofollow attributes.

-**Embed multiple accounts:** If you have multiple user accounts on TikTok and want to showcase them on your website, don’t worry; you can connect them all with TikTok Feed by WP Social Ninja.
+**Embed multiple accounts:** If you have multiple user accounts on TikTok and want to showcase them on your website, don’t worry; you can connect them all with Custom TikTok Feed.

-**Third-Party Integration:** Showcasing your TikTok feed is easy with TikTok Feed by WP Social Ninja.
+**Third-Party Integration:** Showcasing your TikTok feed is easy with Custom TikTok Feed.
 It has three popular third-party integrations to create your TikTok feed widget according to your choice: **Elementor Page Builder**, **Oxygen Page Builder**, and **Beaver Page Builder**.

 **Auto Sync:** The best user tool will always make your work easy.
-TikTok Feed by WP Social Ninja will save you from manual feed updates; its auto-sync functionality will automatically update your feeds.
+Custom TikTok Feed will save you from manual feed updates; its auto-sync functionality will automatically update your feeds.

 **24/7 Support:** Our support team is always ready to solve your issues.
 For any queries or help, you will find us through the support ticket.

 == Benefits ==

 **User engagement:** The more engaging content you keep on your website, the more engagement you’ll get from your audiences.
-Embed TikTok feed with TikTok Feed by WP Social Ninja and boost user engagement.
+Embed TikTok feed with Custom TikTok Feed and boost user engagement.

 **Generate sales:** Give your website an extra punch!
 Share your TikTok videos to reach a larger audience, enhance your brand promotion and drive more sale.